episteme

 KERNEL_LIMITS.mdWhen the kernel is the wrong tool; declared gaps

-REFERENCES.mdAttribution for every load-bearing borrowed concept
+REFERENCES.mdAttribution for every load-bearing borrowed concept; convergent contemporary work; regulator-recognizable standards

 CHANGELOG.mdVersioned kernel history